How to Make Cafe Bustelo: Easy Guides for Drip Coffee and More

 A person pouring their Moka pot coffee into a mug

 Step 3.
-Now place the funnel loaded with coffee grounds into the tank, making sure nothing spills.
+Carefully put the funnel with coffee grounds in the tank, avoiding any spills.

 Step 5.
-Set the pot on medium heat, then wait for the coffee to brew, filling the coffee pot.
+Place the pot on medium heat and wait as the coffee brews and fills the pot.

 Frequently Asked Questions